tomhendra/courses/udemy--learning-to-learn/README.md

 The science on which efficient learning foundations are based.

 - Focus vs Diffuse Learning: Efficient learning is accomplished by moving between both modes.
-- Multitasking is usually a bad strategy, and causes dual tsk interference where cognitive efficiency depletes.
+- Multitasking is usually a bad strategy, and causes dual task interference where cognitive efficiency depletes.
 - Sleep is extremely important for long term learning.
 Flushes toxins and forms new neural connections.
 - Brain training strengthens the connections (synapses) between brain cells (neurons).
 - Physical exercise is very important for encouraging diffuse mode of thinking.